jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Preferred Type Of Oud Treatment:  Other Treatment

  ```m2_other```

 **Description/Question:** [Other ] Which type of opioid use disorder (OUD) treatment would you most prefer to receive if it were available to you now?
 (CHECK ALL THAT APPLY)